jmfranklin/kaggle-titanic/README.md

 The binary file created by this script will not be uploaded to github, so run `./generateDatasets.py` before `./modelDatasets.py` for best results.

+04/12/2017 - JON - corrected bug in modelDatasets.py and tested push of changes to Github.